seraficaj/Bootstrap_Basics/README.md

 ```html
 <link href="https://cdn.jsdelivr.net/npm/bootstrap@5.1.2/dist/css/bootstrap.min.css" rel="stylesheet" integrity="sha384-uWxY/CJNBR+1zjPWmfnSnVxwRheevXITnMqoEIeG1LJrdI0GlVs/9cVSyPYXdcSF" crossorigin="anonymous">
 ```

+You can also download Bootstrap as a zipped folder or npm package if you want to directly download all the files into your project.

 Many Bootstrap components require JavaScript to render and animate themselves properly.
 Previous versions of Bootstrap before Bootstrap v.5.0 used relied on jQuery.
 In this lesson, we're using Bootstrap 5, the latest version as of writing.
 This script tag bundles all JavaScript dependencies together and can be placed near the end of the of the closing `<body>` tag.